CorneliusOsei2/Next/README.md

 They can also join/leave a queue.

-Although we have yet to implement it on the frontend, the following features are supported by the backend:
+Although we have yet to implement it on the frontend fully, the following features are supported by the backend:

 - User logout
 - Students being able to scroll through different days and months to view time slots